openmina/mina-frontend/MetricsTracing.md

 ### Blocks IPC

 A Mina node communicates over the network with other peers as well as inter-process commands from Mina daemon on the same device.
-This screen is about inter-process communication (IPC).
-It allows the user to track the block as it is being created by the local node or as it is first seen by the local node.
+We want to track the block as the local node is creating it or as the local node first sees it so that we can detect any problems during this communication.

+For that purpose, we’ve created the Block IPC tab, which displays inter-process communication (IPC).

 ![4-4-0-Blocks IPC](https://user-images.githubusercontent.com/1679939/220934862-bef4ad43-a9ec-428a-b3ef-ecc1fea7c760.png)